Sterling set for third straight weekly gain, but vulnerable

-Sterling was slightly lower on Friday but still set for its third consecutive weekly gain against a weakening U.S. dollar.
+LONDON: Sterling was slightly lower on Friday but still set for its third consecutive weekly gain against a weakening US dollar.

 “In view of major economic and inflation risks, GBP yields cannot be high enough to prevent particular risk premiums,” said Ulrich Leuchtmann, head of forex research at Commerzbank.